AllenInstitute/argschema/README.md

 would map to the command line arguments
 --nested.a 5 --b a

-JsonModule then parses the command line arguments into a  dictionary using argparse, and then reformatting the dictionary to have the proper nested structure to match the schema it was provided.
+ArgSchemaParser then parses the command line arguments into a  dictionary using argparse, and then reformatting the dictionary to have the proper nested structure to match the schema it was provided.

-Next, JsonModule reads either the input_data if it was passed, or takes the path of the input_json and reads that in as a dictionary.
+Next, ArgSchemaParser reads either the input_data if it was passed, or takes the path of the input_json and reads that in as a dictionary.

-Given that input dictionary and the command line dictionary, JsonModule then merges the two dictionaries, where the command line dictionary takes precendence.
+Given that input dictionary and the command line dictionary, ArgSchemaParser then merges the two dictionaries, where the command line dictionary takes precendence.

 Next, that dictionary is parsed and validated using marshmallow to convert the raw dictionary into the types defined by the marshmallow fields.